Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Additional details

 In a circuit that measures the syndromes of a QEC code, these $M_{(k)}$ take the form of two consecutive measurements of a stabilizer.
 These are equivalent to detector cells \cite{mcewenRelaxing2023, derksDesigning2024, gottesmanOpportunities2022}, which are generalizations of stabilizers to circuits: pairs of stabilizer measurements that signal an error whenever an outcome changes.
 The logical operators of the spacetime code are then the cumulants of the logical operators of the QEC code.
 Specifically, if a logical operator is $L(t)$ at timestep $t$ of a circuit (where the operator may evolve according to an automorphism in a Floquet code, for example), then the spacetime logical operator is the membrane

-If we have two logical operators $L_1, L_2$ such that $\com{L_1(t)}{L_2(t)} = -1$ for all $t$, then $\com{\overrightarrow L_1}{\overrightarrow L_2} = -1$ iff $T$ is even \cite{baconSparse2017}.\footnote{If $T$ is odd, then the logical operator in Eq.~\eqref{eq:logical_membrane} is in the gauge group and the code is trivial.} If $T$ is odd, we may simply double it to achieve correct anticommutation.
-Since we are typically concerned with the $T\rightarrow\infty$ bulk behavior, we assume without loss of generality that $T$ is even.
+If we have two logical operators $L_1, L_2$ such that $\com{L_1(t)}{L_2(t)} = -1$ for all $t$, then $\com{\overrightarrow L_1}{\overrightarrow L_2} = -1$ iff $T$ is odd \cite{baconSparse2017}.
+If $T$ is even, then the logical operator in Eq.~\eqref{eq:logical_membrane} is in the gauge group and the code is trivial.
+In such a case, we may simply repeat the circuit to achieve correct anticommutation.

 These logical membranes are the bare logical operators of the spacetime subsystem code, in that they commute with all stabilizers and the gauge group, but are not in the gauge group.
-The dressed logical operators, however, typically take a simpler structure.
+The dressed logical operators typically take a simpler structure.
 In particular, $[L(t_1)]_{,t_1+0.5}$ and $[L(t_2)]_{,t_2+0.5}$ are gauge-equivalent, as the gauge operators encode propagations in spacetime.
-If $T$ is even, we thus have that $\overrightarrow L$ is gauge-equivalent to $[L(t)]_{,t+0.5}$ for any $t \in [0,T]$.
+If $T$ is odd, we thus have that $\overrightarrow L$ is gauge-equivalent to $[L(t)]_{,t+0.5}$ for any $t \in [0,T-1]$.
 That is, the dressed spacetime logical operators include the original code's logical operators on a single timeslice.

 \paragraph{Subsystem codes} When the Clifford circuit describes the syndrome measurement circuit of a stabilizer code, the two types of gauge generators discussed in the main text do indeed generate the spacetime gauge group.
 However, in a syndrome circuit of a subsystem code there are additional gauge freedoms not captured.
 Specifically, the gauge generators of the static subsystem code at each timestep need to be determined by considering the stabilizers measured by the circuit; these will add spacelike spacetime gauge operators \cite{fuSubsystem2025}.
 One can check if all such operators have been added---or if they are necessary in the first place given an unknown Clifford circuit--- by, for example, using Stim to search for low-weight undetectable errors \cite{gidneyStim2021}.